Job search is hard and requires lot of effort.

 25. I can’t spend 5 years to know if I can really make money?

 Well, you can’t become an expert over night.
-I have been blogging for close to 10 years now.
+I have been blogging for years now.
 I had zero blogging skills.
 But, I kept at it, I learned as I went along.
 I picked-up new skills.
 I invested in courses and networked with professional bloggers.
-Now, I charge for my services, courses and products.
-Universities reach out to be promoted via the blog.
-How did this happen?
-It did not happen overnight.
-It took small dedicated effort over long time.
-But, I kept doing something related to blogging everyday for last 10 years.
-Some days I spent 10 hours straight and some days I spent 10 minutes.

 26. I don’t want to work hard or go through all this long, hard process.
 I live to have fun and relax.

-That’s 26 things to set you on the right path to find a full-time job.
+That’s 26 things to set you on the right path to find a full-time job and living a passionate life.
 But, I hope if you can get just a few things right, it would make a considerable difference in your life and career.
-Don’t forget to join this Free Job Search Boot Camp course delivered via Email.